bousalemseyf/jp-morgan-forage-quant-research/README.md

 ## ⚡ Notes

-> This is a simulation project based on the **Forage Virtual Experience Program**.
+> This repository is based on the **JPMorgan Chase & Co.
+Quantitative Research Virtual Experience Program** by Forage.
-> The data is sample data provided by Forage for educational use.
+> Data is sample-only, used for educational and portfolio purposes.
-> No proprietary or confidential JPMorgan Chase & Co. data is included.

 ---

-## 🔗 [Forage](https://www.theforage.com) — Learn real-world skills for free!